trigaten/Learn_Prompting/docs/intermediate/least_to_most.md

 ### Results

-On the last letter concatenation problem wiith 12 words, Chain of Thought is 34% accurate, while Least to Most is 74% accurate (the paper uses text-davinci-002 as a model).
+On the last letter concatenation problem with 12 words, Chain of Thought is 34% accurate, while Least to Most is 74% accurate (the paper uses text-davinci-002 as a model).

 ## Example: compositional generalization (SCAN)